 Peter gave a fantastic presentation entitled “The Straight Dope on Cholesterol,” which described the biological importance of cholesterol in human physiology, and the way in which this molecule can cause damage if produced pathogenically.
 He explained that the cholesterol we eat has little to do with the cholesterol we measure in our bloodstream, and that the cholesterol in our bloodstream has little to do with the cholesterol in our artery walls.
 In addition, high LDL particles (LDL-P), not LDL cholesterol content (LDL-C), is what drives sterols into artery walls.
 Peter explained that LDL particle number is a far more significant marker for heart disease than LDL-C, and that LDL particle size is not significant after adjusting for particle number.
 Peter covers much of this information on his website, The Eating Academy.

-In short, standard total and LDL cholesterol numbers don’t really tell us that much about a person’s health, and there are better ways to assess cardiovascular health and risk of heart disease.
 I will go into much more detail on this topic in my High Cholesterol Action Plan, which I’ll be publishing in early September.
 Keep an eye on the blog for details.

 Chris Masterjohn, Ph.D.